 In tandem with regular exercise, healthy food also wonders for your skin.
 In particular, incorporate more fruits and vegetables rich in vitamins E, C, B2, B3, zinc, and silica.
 Drinking enough water is also crucial in maintaining healthy skin.

 4. Control your pregnancy weight gain.

-The American College of Obstetricians and Gynecologists recommend women at a healthy weight to gain somewhere between 25-35 pounds.
-Meanwhile, those who are underweight are advised to gain up to 40 pounds.
+The American College of Obstetricians and Gynecologists recommend women at a healthy weight gain, somewhere between 25-35 pounds.
+Meanwhile, underweight people are advised to gain up to 40 pounds.
 Those who are overweight, only 15-25 pounds.

 5. Avoid direct sunlight.

 As we all know, UV rays can damage the skin’s collagen.
 So if you’re going out, use a mineral sunscreen or a pregnancy-safe moisturizer with SPF.

 What Should You Look For In A Stretch Mark Product?